Risk-team icon

 • The transaction amount is high.

 Upload your documents to the dispute details page in a PDF, JPG, or TIFF file.
+Make sure that your defense documents do not contain sensitive data.
+Adyen will refuse defense material that contains data such as copies of passports, social security numbers, tax records, unrelated legal documents, Primary Account Numbers (PAN), and sensitive authentication data.
 After you upload the files, the journal line InformationSupplied will be booked, and the status of the dispute will change.
 If the dispute is in the Request for Information stage, the status changes to Responded.
 If the dispute is in the chargeback stage, the status changes to Pending.

 Your rebuttal is reviewed by an employee of the bank (and by the card scheme later in the dispute process).
 You must include valid arguments to prove that you have delivered the service.
 For more guidance, see Defense requirements.